 The collegiate system can be a little confusing - luckily, we’re here to help.

-What is the collegiate system?
+What is the collegiate system in UK?

 The collegiate system is a way of organising students at universities.
 Students are assigned a college upon starting at the university where they stay for the rest of their time.
 These colleges are a part of universities, not separate teaching institutions.
 These colleges are generally communal and home to their societies, clubs, libraries, and dining halls.
 Students and academics alike are assigned to a college and often live, work, and socialise together in a community.
 That’s not to say that university-wide clubs don’t exist – they often do – but college clubs and societies are usually your first port of call.
 For example, if you are a keen rower, you might join your college squad and then try out for the university one, which will likely be much more competitive.

-Which universities have the collegiate system?
+Which universities have the collegiate system in UK?

 The main ones in the UK are Oxford, Cambridge, and Durham.
 York also has colleges and could be considered collegiate universities, but the system is less important to university life than in the other three universities.